wrygiel/eclipse-external-problem-marker/README.md

 Known Problems
 --------------

-**It seems to hang Eclipse's build process sometimes. :(** Haven't been able to figure out *why* or *when* if happens.
+**It seems to hang Eclipse's build process sometimes.** Haven't been able to figure out *why* or *when* if happens.
 I'm not even sure if this problem is caused by the plugin itself, or by the script I use with it.
 However, you should know, that this is the first (and only?)
 Eclipse plugin I ever wrote.

+Note, that I still use this plugin (it's the end of 2016 now), and I don't currently have any problems with it myself.

 Installation